theCrius/barotrauma-docker/README.md

 In your game installation folder you should look for the file `config_player.xml`.
 That will contains the necessary configuration strings including your mods or custom submarines.

 Upload mods, subs and `config_player.xml` on your host machine and, once the container is running, copy/move the mods' directories into the `mods` volume and the submarines's directories into the `subs` volume.
-After doing that be sure to give ownership of the directories/files added to the user with UID that started the container.
-Default should be `1000`.

 Now edit the `config_player.xml` in the `configs` volume to include the `regularpackages` sections that include your mods and submarines.
 You will need to edit the ones referring to the submarins so that they point to `LocalMods` and the ones that refer to mods to point to `Daedalic Entertainment GmbH/Barotrauma/WorkshopMods/Installed`.